smhendrickson/draft-hendrickson-privacypass-public-metadata-issuance/draft-hendrickson-privacypass-public-metadata-issuance.md

 TODO(shendrick): Replace this entire section with a correct verification description

-Verifying a Token requires checking that Token.authenticator is a valid signature over the remainder of the token input using the Issuer Public Key.
+Verifying a Token requires checking that Token.authenticator is a valid signature over the remainder of the token input using the Augmented Issuer Public Key.
-The function `RSASSA-PSS-VERIFY` is defined in Section 8.1.2 of !RFC8017}}, using SHA-384 as the Hash function, MGF1 with SHA-384 as the PSS mask generation function (MGF), and a 48-byte salt length (sLen).

 ~~~
+pkM = AugmentPublicKey(pkI, Token.metadata)
 token_authenticator_input =
   concat(Token.token_type,
          Token.nonce,
          Token.challenge_digest,
          Token.token_key_id)
+msg_prime =
+  concat("msg",
+         int_to_bytes(len(metadata), 4),
+         Token.metadata,
+         token_authenticator_input)
-valid = RSASSA-PSS-VERIFY(pkI,
+valid = RSASSA-PSS-VERIFY(pkM,
-                          token_authenticator_input,
+                          msg_prime,
                           Token.authenticator)
 ~~~

+Where `AugmentPublicKey` is defined in {{Section 4.6 of !PBLINDRSA}}, and message verification is redefined in {{Section 4.5 of !PBLINDRSA}}.

+The function `RSASSA-PSS-VERIFY` is defined in {{Section 8.1.2 of !RFC8017}}, using SHA-384 as the Hash function, MGF1 with SHA-384 as the PSS mask generation function (MGF), and a 48-byte salt length (sLen).

 ## Issuer Configuration {#public-issuer-configuration}

 Issuers are configured with Private and Public Key pairs, each denoted skI and pkI, respectively, used to produce tokens.
 Each key pair SHALL be generated as as specified in FIPS 186-4 {{?DSS=DOI.10.6028/NIST.FIPS.186-4}}, where n is 4096 bits in length.
 These key pairs MUST NOT be reused in other protocols.
+Each key pair MUST comply with all requirements as specified in {{Section 5.2 of !PBLINDRSA}}.

 The key identifier for a keypair (skI, pkI), denoted `token_key_id`, is computed as SHA256(encoded_key), where encoded_key is a DER-encoded